 Not sure what to watch next we can help..

-If you are overwhelmed by the endless options, don’t despair — we put together the best offerings on Netflix , Max , Disney+ , Amazon Prime and Hulu to make choosing your next binge a little easier.
+Streaming Guides: If you are overwhelmed by the endless options, don’t despair — we put together the best offerings on Netflix , Max , Disney+ , Amazon Prime and Hulu to make choosing your next binge a little easier.

-Sign up for our Watching newsletter to get recommendations on the best films and TV shows to stream and watch, delivered to your inbox.
+Watching Newsletter: Sign up to get recommendations on the best films and TV shows to stream and watch, delivered to your inbox.

-13 Best Road Trip Movies on Netflix (March 2024)
+13 Best Road Trip Movies on Netflix (July 2024)

-Road trip movies often send out a deeper message than just going from point A to B. They depict transformations of those who embark on them and also stress immensely the value of the journey a lot more than the final destination.
+Road trip movies often send out a deeper message than just going from point A to B. They depict the transformations of those who embark on them and also immensely stress the value of the journey, which is a lot more than the final destination.
 We understand the value of road trips for you.
 We also understand that, at times, a little push is needed to get the courage to leave behind everything for a while and go on one.
 However, there are also road trip movies that incorporate a different genre, like thriller or action or action thriller.
 In such movies, the plot is underscored by the trip, but that doesn’t dampen the theme and the emotions of the story, which is what the following movies capture.

 13. Bad Trip (2021)